- What Thalassemia is

 What If You’re Already Pregnant?

-- CVS Test (10-13 weeks): Doctors take a tiny piece of the placenta (afterbirth) with a needle.
+Don’t panic!
+You still have options:- CVS Test (10-13 weeks): Doctors take a tiny piece of the placenta (afterbirth) with a needle.
 It’s tested for Thalassemia genes.
 Result in 1-2 weeks.

 - Amniocentesis (15-20 weeks): Doctors take a spoonful of fluid around the baby.
 Safer than CVS, but done later.